asika32764/agent/README.md

 A PHP desktop/mobile user agent parser with support for Laravel, based on [Mobile Detect](https://github.com/serbanghita/Mobile-Detect) with desktop support and additional functionality.

+> [!note]
 > This is a modified version of [jenssegers/agent](https://github.com/jenssegers/agent) to support PHP 8.0 up and MobileDetect 4.x.

+> [!important]
+> This fork is for B/C purpose.
+> If you need a long-term support, please try https://github.com/hisorange/browser-detect

 <p align="center">
 <img src="https://jenssegers.com/static/media/agent.png" height="275">